Skip to content

 Test your knowledge

 Q2.
-Why are third-party cookies becoming more restricted?
+Why are third-party Cookies becoming more restricted across modern browsers?

 Q3.
-What's a good practice for sensitive cookies?
+What is a good practice for handling sensitive Cookies on a Salesforce site?

 §